wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

     In this practical session, you learned:

-    - the basic usage of `csv2bufr`
+    - The basic usage of `csv2bufr`
-    - how to create and update a simple csv2bufr mapping file for a variety of scenarios, including for GBON requirements, unit conversion, and quality control/range checking
+    - How to update a simple csv2bufr mapping file for a variety of scenarios, including for GBON requirements, unit conversion, and quality control/range checking
-    - how to `csv2bufr` on a test data file and convert to BUFR format
+    - How to `csv2bufr` on a test data file and convert to BUFR format
-    - how to lookup the BUFR element number for a parameter to be encoded
-    - how to encode BUFR data for the example input data and inspect the resulting output data
-    - about the sequence for hourly climate data
-    - about the BUFR Manual on Codes requirements on the units of variables, e.g. Celsius -> Kelvin.